 You will find an open air changing hut beside the trail but there are no warming facilities.

-Cross-country skiing and snowshoeing at Cypress Hills
+Cross-country skiing and snowshoeing in Cypress Hills Provincial Park

 There are a couple of areas within the park that are ideal for both snowshoeing and cross-country skiing.
 I skied about eight kilometres on cross-country trails in the Spring Creek area.
 These trails are at the same elevation as the Canmore Nordic Centre.
 Although snow cover was a little thin, I still came away impressed with the beauty of the area, the signage and the grooming.
 In addition there’s a lovely warming hut at the Willow Creek Campground.
 In theory you could snowshoe the same loops, as long as you stayed off the groomed tracks.